Yuying-Jin/notes/note/NOSE_on_Ubuntu.md

 - Run `cd nose`

-- Run `nano suite.py` or `sudo nano suite.py`
+- Run `sudo nano suite.py`

 - Press `ctrl` + `\` to replace all `collections.Callable` to `collections.abc.Callable` [*[source]*](https://stackoverflow.com/questions/69515086/error-attributeerror-collections-has-no-attribute-callable-using-beautifu)

 - Press`ctrl` +`x` , press `y` , and press `Enter` to save the change

-- Run `nosetests` and continue to replace `collections.Callable` in python scripts shown
+- Run `nosetests` and continue to replace `collections.Callable` in other python scripts

 - When all `collections.Callable` are replaced to `collections.abc.Callable`,  it is OK to do test.